DillyzThe1/Switch-Toolbox/README.md

 Opening & dumping *.barz.sz files!
 - Saving is planned soon, but first I must figure out the headers.

+~~Viewing .BWAV files~~
+- Delayed because I DON'T FEEL LIKE WORKING ALL OF THAT OUT :cryingspongebob:

 ## Original Features

 This tool currently features: